Sighopss/Algonquin-Code-Base/lab2.md

 In an On-Premises setup, the application is hosted on physical servers located in the organization’s own data center.

 - The **React frontend** runs in the user's browser.
-- The **Flask backend** and React components run on a dedicated physical server.
+- The **Flask backend** and React components run on a dedicated physical server
 - **Postgres** runs on a separate physical server to ensure data isolation and reliability.
 - Security is enforced using **perimeter firewalls** and **internal firewalls** between the web server and database.
 - **Hardware load balancers** distribute traffic across web servers for performance and redundancy.

 **Key Points:**
-- Full control over hardware, software, and network configuration.
+- Full control over hardware, software, and network configuration
 - Ideal for organizations with strict compliance, security, or data residency requirements.
 - All responsibilities, including updates, backups, scaling, and security, fall on the organization.
-- Higher upfront costs and maintenance compared to cloud solutions.
+- Higher upfront costs and maintenance compared to cloud solutions

 ---

-This guide provides an overview of how a **React + Flask + Postgres** application can be deployed in different infrastructure environments, highlighting the differences in control, responsibility, and operational effort for each deployment model.